Skip to main content

 • Extra Design Review WorksheetIf you need more room to discuss your project, or have more items to request review for, use this extra worksheet.

-Staff Process#
+Staff Review Process#

 Most projects are able to be reviewed at a staff level.
 Those projects are usually routine in nature, very minimally effect the historic integrity of the property, or very clearly meet the Secretary of the Interior's Standards for the Treatment of Historic Properties.
 After staff receives an application, they will be able to let you know if it is eligible for staff level review only.